sjjhsjjh/blender-driver/documents/backlog.md

 -   Option for keyboard shortcuts in the browser, instead of clickless camera controls.

--   Load the get_generic store by retrieving some things or in some other way at game_initialise.

 -   Maybe add a sweeper or something that ends any objects that have somehow escaped from the gameObjects array, unless they have children.